Johnson lifts Minnesota late to beat Georgia Southern 35-32

+MINNEAPOLIS — This Minnesota team has made falling behind in the fourth quarter a troubling habit.

+The Gophers have also managed to turn those deficits into quite the stockpile of resiliency.

-MINNEAPOLIS — Tyler Johnson caught three touchdown passes from Tanner Morgan, including the go-ahead score with 13 seconds left on Saturday to give Minnesota a tense 35-32 victory after two long touchdowns by Georgia Southern in the fourth quarter off miscues by the Gophers.
+Tyler Johnson caught three touchdown passes from Tanner Morgan, including the go-ahead score with 13 seconds left on Saturday to give Minnesota yet another tense victory, a 35-32 decision despite fourth quarter miscues that gave Georgia Southern two long touchdowns.

+“This team has some of the most heart I’ve ever seen in my entire life,” coach P.J.
+Fleck said.

+Last week, Morgan found Chris Autman-Bell on fourth down for the tying 20-yard touchdown with 46 seconds left in regulation, before the Gophers beat Fresno State 38-35 in two overtimes.
+They trailed South Dakota State by one point midway through the fourth quarter, before pulling out a 28-21 victory.

 Johnson, the star senior who deferred the NFL draft to stick with his hometown school for one more year, had 10 receptions for 140 yards in his third career three-touchdown game.
-On second-and-goal, Morgan floated a pass in the corner of the end zone for Johnson to grab it in front of Monquavion Brinson.
+On second-and-goal, Morgan floated a slightly underthrown pass to the corner of the end zone for a fade route.
+Johnson ran to grab it in front of Monquavion Brinson.

 The last-ditch drive netted 75 yards on 13 plays in 3:34, but a holding penalty and a sack pushed the Gophers back to their 6-yard line.
 Morgan hit Demetrius Douglas for 21 yards on third-and-29 and found him again on fourth down to keep the rally alive.
 Johnson and Rashod Bateman followed with two first-down catches apiece, before the winning score.

+“We never had any doubt,” Johnson said.
+“We train for any situation that can possibly come up.”

-With 6:05 remaining and the Eagles trailing 28-20, Traver Vliem blocked Michael Lantz’s 36-yard field goal attempt before Brinson grabbed it and weaved around the field for a 77-yard touchdown.
-After a sideline interference penalty by the Eagles pushed the 2-point conversion play back to the 18-yard line, Justin Tomlin’s pass was incomplete.
+With 6:05 remaining, Traver Vliem blocked Michael Lantz’s 36-yard field goal attempt before Brinson grabbed it and weaved around the field for a 77-yard touchdown.
+After a sideline interference penalty by the Eagles pushed the 2-point conversion play back to the 18-yard line, Justin Tomlin’s pass was incomplete, keeping the Gophers in front 28-26.

-On the next possession, on third-and-5 near midfield, Morgan was hit by an unblocked Rashad Byrd as he cocked his arm to throw.
-The linebacker leaped in the air to grab the ball and ran 44 yards for the go-ahead score.
+On the next possession, Rashad Byrd hit Morgan as he cocked his arm for a third down throw, leaped in the air to grab the ball, and ran 44 yards for the go-ahead score.
 The trick-play 2-point pass to left tackle Jarrod Leeds was completed, but Leeds was short of the goal line.

 The Gophers (3-0) outgained the Eagles (1-2) in total yardage 382-198 and stretched the longest nonconference winning streak in the FBS to 18 straight games.